 In contrast to the viscous fluids that stretch around the wave peaks, the granular particles on the two plates (shown above) lack cohesiveness, so the particles fall from invisible mountains to accumulate in surrounding valleys, the nodes of stillness between standing waves.
 Three nodes are indicated in the standing wave below: at the opposite ends and at the center.

 Frequency, Amplitude and Pitch

 More intricate patterns emerge as the pitch of sound grows higher.
 For example, the photo on the right above represents a higher pitched sound than does the one on the left.
-A higher pitched sound makes a higher frequency wave (more cycles in the same time).
+A higher pitched sound makes a higher frequency wave (more wavelengths in the same period of time).
 Higher frequency waves have steeper slopes and shorter wavelengths, a wavelength being the distance from peak to peak, or from trough to trough, of adjacent waves.

 So, the higher pitched sounds make steeper ‘mountains’ (referring once more to the ferrous conical mountains shown above).
 Steeper mountains have bases with smaller circumferences because more have to fit on the same surface area.
 This accounts for why the higher pitched sounds make lacier and more elaborate looking patterns.